Bioswale: Maintenance

 Improper maintenance can lead to high restoration costs to address inefficient bioswales.
 An accumulation of large sediments, trash, and improper growth of vegetation can all affect the quality and performance of bioswales.
-It is beneficial at the planning stages to set apart easements to allow for easier maintenance of biowales, whether it be adequate space to locate machinery or safety to those working.
+It is beneficial at the planning stages to set apart easements to allow for easier maintenance of bioswales, whether it be adequate space to locate machinery or safety to those working.
 Different types of filters can be used to catch sediments.
 Grass filter strips or rock inlets can be used to filter sediments and particulates; however, without proper maintenance, runoff could flow away from the bioswales due to blockage.
 Structural inlets have become more common due to the ease of maintenance, use, and its effectiveness.
 Avoiding the use of floating mulch and selecting the best fit low-maintenance plants ensure better efficiency in the bioswales.
 Depending on a community's needs for a bioswale, a four step assessment program can be developed.
 Visual inspection, capacity testing, synthetic runoff, and monitoring are the four steps that can be used to evaluate performance and maintenance of bioswales.

 Routine inspection is required to ensure that the performance and aesthetics of bioswales are not compromised.
 Time and frequency of inspections vary based on different local governments, but should occur at least once a year.
 Various aspects of inspection can take place, either visually or mechanically.
 Visual observation of the vegetation, water, and inlets are all crucial to ensure performance.
 Some organizations utilize checklists to streamline the visual inspection process.

 There are different methods to determine if a bioswale needs maintenance.
 Bioswales are benchmarked to meet a specific level of infiltration to determine if maintenance is required.
 A staff gauge is used to measure the infiltration rate.
 Soil chemistry testing is also required to determine if the soil has a certain off-level of any pollutant.
 Phosphorus and high levels of salinity in the soil are two common pollutants that should be attended to.
 Analysis of inflow and outflow pollutant concentration is also another way to determine the performance level of bioswales.

 Maintenance can span to three different levels of care.
 Aesthetic maintenance is required to remove weeds that affect the performance of the other plants and the bioswale itself, clean and remove trash, and maintaining the looks of the vegetation.
 Partial restoration is needed when the inlet is blocked by sediments or when vegetation needs to be replaced.
 Full restoration is required when the bioswales no longer filter pollutants adequately and overall performance is severely lacking.